RamSailopal/graylog-messages/README.md

 Parameters -

-                 First parameter - The Address of the graylog server Second parameter - The port of the GRaylog server Third Paramter - The message to send
+                 First Parameter - The Address of the graylog server Second Parameter - The port of the GRaylog server Third Parameter - The message to send

 Usage Example -